-The three months ended March 31, 2000 includes a net loss from discontinued operations of approximately \$176,000.
-The Company continues ongoing discussions with prospective buyers, with an estimated disposal date to occur in 2000.
+The six months ended June 30, 2000 includes a net loss from discontinued operations of approximately \$365,000.
+The Company continues ongoing discussions with prospective buyers, with an estimated disposal to occur in 2000.

-6. BORROWINGS
+7. BORROWINGS

-In March of 2000, the Company reduced the revolving agreement to \$64.9 million.
+In March of 2000, the Company's revolving agreement was reduced to \$64.9 million.
 The interest rate is, at the Company's option, based on the prime rate, the domestic certificate of deposit rate (CD rate) or the Euro-bank rate (LIBOR).
 The interest rates are established quarterly based upon cash flow and the level of outstanding borrowings to debt as defined in the agreement.
 Interest rates range from prime to prime plus 0.25%, the CD rate plus 0.575% to 1.8%, the LIBOR rate plus .575% to 1.8%.
 Borrowings under the agreement, which expires July 1, 2003, are secured by eligible accounts receivable, inventory, and the pledge of the Company-held DM&E Preferred stock.

 The agreement includes financial covenants requiring a minimum net worth, a minimum level for the fixed charge coverage ratio, and a maximum level for the consolidated total indebtedness to EBITDA ratio.
 The agreement also restricts investments, indebtedness, and the sale of certain assets.
+The Company has received a limited waiver from its banks to exclude restructuring charges from financial covenant calculations from June 30, 2000 through August 28, 2000.